 I just love science projects that don’t require a lot of expensive supplies or fancy equipment, don’t you?

-Sweet Potato Sprouts Experiment
+Sweet Potato Sprouts Science Experiment For Kids

 You’re not going to believe how easy to grow these sweet potato sprouts are.